elinorp-d/elinorp-d.github.io/_posts/2024-11-07-plants-part-1.md

 ### then, a pineapple

-I moved to Montreal for university<d-footnote>McGill!<d-footnote> and needed to feel a semblance of homeyness in my new dorm, so I immediately capitalized on my new independence to purchase several plants, including a golden pothos, a curly spider plant, a small bird of paradise, and a _pineapple plant_!<d-footnote>Purchased from [Leaves Cafe](https://maps.app.goo.gl/EiwxsHBTZrxBJo8T7)<d-footnote> This was very exciting and brought me lots of joy and attention for growing a tiny little pineapple from my dorm room.
+I moved to Montreal for university<d-footnote>McGill!</d-footnote> and needed to feel a semblance of homeyness in my new dorm, so I immediately capitalized on my new independence to purchase several plants, including a golden pothos, a curly spider plant, a small bird of paradise, and a _pineapple plant_!<d-footnote>Purchased from [Leaves Cafe](https://maps.app.goo.gl/EiwxsHBTZrxBJo8T7)</d-footnote> This was very exciting and brought me lots of joy and attention for growing a tiny little pineapple from my dorm room.

 <div class="row mt-3">